Debneys Park – location of proposed Hub, Saturday 18 May, 9:45am

 Perhaps Council could advocate to the State government to make sure the lifts in the 20 storey buildings are cleaned at weekends – and that the rooms at the bottom of each building are equipped with heating and are made accessible and comfortable for residents.

 It would be wonderful if we had endless funds to build something in every suburb – especially where there is measurable need.
 But surely something amazing can be built for $20m – with another $20m for landscaping – and these allocations can be altered in the future.

 It may well be that when the consultation report comes back to Council, some further thought can be given to what funds are needed to achieve a great outcome and further adjustments could be made as necessary – or as external funding is acquired.

-And one last thought – the $20m saved from FCH was not reallocated, so the Myrnong Ward Councillors could have moved for this to be spent on the hub itself moving forward the Debneys Precinct landscaping (costed at $20-25m) that is currently scheduled for 2031-2040+.
+And one last thought – the $20m saved from FCH was not reallocated, so the Myrnong Ward Councillors could have moved to move forward, and re-allocated part of, the Debneys Precinct landscaping (costed at $20-25m) that is currently scheduled for 2031-2040+.
 Maybe next year.